 There is so much information out there on the internet, and I personally think a lot of it is complete junk.
-I want the resource articles on this website to be useful, informative, helpful, and most importantly, NOT junk!
+I want this article to be the NUMBER ONE resource when it comes to backpacking through Europe.
+It will be informative, helpful, and most importantly, NOT junk!

 With this guide I want you to have a few ‘aha’ moments or maybe a few ‘that’s a good idea’ moments.
 I want this to be a valuable resource for other backpackers like myself, or for fledgling backpackers who may be about to start on their very own journey to Europe.

 In this guide I’m going to share everything I wish I knew before heading off on my first adventure.
-Having backpacked Europe a number of times (and currently living there) I like to think I have a few good pointers that can help you get started.
+Having backpacked Europe a number of times (and having lived there as an expat for a while) I like to think I have a few good pointers that can help you get started.

 Because of all of the above, this article is going to be really long, so I will be breaking it down into manageable chunks.
 Read the whole thing if you’ve got the time, I’ve drawn from and poured as much of my own personal experiences and lessons learned into it as I can.
 If you are after some specific tips or information in particular, use the links below to jump around the article.